 I am a 2014 graduate of Holy Cross Greek Orthodox School of Theology (M.Div.; Cert.
 Byzantine Music).
 My undergraduate studies were in Philosophy and Religion at Christopher Newport University (B.A., 2002).
 I am a board member of The Liturgical Arts Academy, and have served as its chaplain since 2018.

-I am a native of Portsmouth, Virginia; my wife and I reside in New York City.
+I am a native of Portsmouth, Virginia; my wife and I reside in Charlotte, NC.